V-Squared/V-Squared.github.io/plan/flow/writing/intro.md

 As a consequence we walked away from Google Docs Publishing towards Kramdown Publishing.

-# Holistic Solution

-## Writing in Markdown

-__Writer stays in the zone__

-__Compatible with any app.__

-## Publishing in Kramdown

-## Issues to Develop Content
+__Kramdown vs WYSIWYG tools__

+There are three big advantages that stand out:

+__1) Stay in the zone:__ Once you are used to write in markdown you will be more focused when writing versus using a WYSIWYG editor where you need to use keyboard short cuts or mouse clicks to apply your formatting.
+Somehow it is like constantly shifting gears, ripping you out of the flow.
+Whereas when typing in markdown you will only feel a constant uninterrupted flow of writing.

+__2) Less conflicts / faster debugging:__ You may think that working with source code nowadays is antiquated.
+But the fact is that when you build a complex web site you will have conflicts.
+And when resolving conflicts you will have to look at the source code anyway.
+Debugging goes much easier when you work with clean and slender handwritten source code versus garbled and convoluted source code from a WYSIWYG editor.

+And we have much less conflicts since working with hand written kramdown vs HTML generated by the WYSIWYG editor of Joomla.

+__3) Markdown is coming:__ Twitter, WordPress and GitHub all use Markdown.
+It simply jives with the writer's / programmer's mindset.

-# Conclusion Modern & Structured Writing
+# Conclusion

 ## Unlearn Traditional Style Guides

 You must forget style guides for print.
 They are concerned about reducing the distribution limit for the writer and at the same time the available content limit for the reader by means of creating a more compact layout.
 Since this served both writer and reader the traditional style guides made sense for everyone and were widely accepted.
+But it no holds true in a time for publishing cost is zero and the reader is overwhelmed with great content.

-## Develop New Style Guides
+## The New Style Guide

-The industries of print and computer underwent an unparalleled, revolutionary change just the last decade and there is no sign for the speed of change to slow down.
-In fact we expect the pace to continue to pick up.
+The new era of free publishing cost and overwhelming amount of content needs new style guides that focus on reducing the reading cost.
+Reading cost is how fast a reader can scan a document or navigate it.
+How fast can he ingest its content?
+How well is it written, how clear is it structured?

 We searched yet have not found one new style guide ready for modern writing and publishing.
-As such we
+As such part of this article series are new style guides, templates and preflight checks adjusted to the new era.

-## Develop New Publishing Flow
+## The New Publishing Flow

+The new publishing flow switches from HTML centric to Kramdown.
+As a consequence writer, editor and contributor work in one language only.
+Kramdown is significantly easier to read and edit than HTML.
+Even a contributor not being aware of HTML or Kramdown will be capable of editing a kramdown source file by simply looking at it and apply common sense.

+Combine this with the custom template and mashup of V²Site and V²Flow you end up with more speed, ease of use and more involvement by your community.
+Last but not least work is more intuitive and fun, which leads to increased productivity and creativity.

+## Complete Solution

+V²Flow.Publishing is a complete solution, covering the entire ground from understanding, style guides, workflow, references, documentation, templates and preflight checks including tutorials on how to use key apps.

 ## Grand Conclusion

 The last decade saw dramatic changes in the publishing and computer industry which invalidated long standing and proven style guides and workflows.
-Good style guides and workflow are the foundation of good structured writing.

-And good structured structured writing is one important element in the chain of creating a successful article.
-Bad writing will make the article fail.
-But on top of it you also need a workflow that makes all remaining links in the  chain of a successful article equally strong.

-This article is all about increasing the strengths of the structured writing link.
-It is embedded into an article series that is freshly written and consequently adapted for the modern world — of publishing and computer — as of 2016.

-Last but  not least this article is merely a style guide.
-It also delivers the underlying understanding that lead to the development of the style guide.
-And best of all: This is not a long, stuffy list of rules.
-Instead it is a set of processes that you can follow, easily and step by step.
-In doing so you will turn yourself into a skillful, successful writer.
+V²Flow.Publishing starts with a clean slate.
+It provides updated style guides and workflows matching the requirements of the new era.
+It comes with complete and consistent documentation to easy the learning curve, or respectively reducing the workload of the senior staff when training junior staff.

+By switching from HTML centric workflow to kramdown writer, editor and contributor enjoy the increased legibility and simplicity of edits as well as staying in the zone of writing.

+Last but not least article templates, workflow templates and preflight checks speed up work and help to keep quality on a consistent high level.